Sports film

 A sports film is a film genre in which any particular sport plays a prominent role in the film's plot or acts as its central theme.
 It is a production in which a sport or a sports-related topic is prominently featured or is a focus of the plot.
 Despite this, sport is ultimately rarely the central concern of such films and sport performs primarily an allegorical role.
-Furthermore, sports fans are not necessarily the target demographic in such movies, but sports fans tend to maintain high following and esteem for such movies.
+Furthermore, sports fans are not necessarily the target demographic in such movies, but sports fans tend to maintain a high following and esteem for such movies.